 System engineers proceeded with system design as specified on the previous page.
-The JAXA project received support from each operator as a result of system design, and the following design review committees were formed with members from inside and outside of JAXA.
+The JAXA ASTRO-H project received support from each operator as a result of system design, and the following design review committees held by ISAS were formed with members from inside and outside of JAXA.